-As a general rule, long-tail keywords are more specific and used when potential customers are closer to purchasing.
-Most have lower search volumes compared to primary keywords, which is advantageous.
+Typically, a long tail keyword is more specific and is used when potential customers are closer to buying.
+Most have lower search volume compared to primary keywords, which is advantageous.
 They’re not as popular and less competitive, so it’s easier to rank for them.

 Next, you’ll want to consider an ideal keyword density that is around 1-2% for blog posts and web page copy.
 This just means the target keyword should appear one or two times per 100 words.
-At this rate, the keyword is present enough times to show search engines exactly what the page is about without engaging in keyword stuffing.
+At this rate, the keyword is present enough times to show web crawlers exactly what the page is about without engaging in keyword stuffing.

 Wondering where to use these keywords?
-The page titles, body copy, title tag, meta description, subheading, landing page, content, images, URLs, link anchor text, and social media are the perfect places!
+The page titles, body copy, title tag, meta description, subheading, content, images, URLs, link anchor text, and social media are the perfect places!

 FAQ pages are important website components, either as standalone sections or as part of navigation bars and footers.
 Having a strategic FAQ section allows you to respond to your customers’ search intent using particular keyword/s.

 This improves your search engine rankings because Google places a higher value on websites that are focused on helping users get the information they need.
 For example, if you discover users’ search, how much are gym memberships?
 Then you can include this as part of your FAQs.
 Theoretically, this should drive highly targeted traffic to your website.

 You can create SEO-friendly FAQ pages by doing the following:

 FAQ pages are part of the customer journey.
 Each answer is a step down the buyers’ funnel, which is why adding internal and external links to nudge them along is crucial.
 Internal links in FAQs must consider keywords and user intent.